-- Pumpkin Pie is an absolute must have for my husband.
-He likes the Famous Libby’s pumpkin pie that is always on the label.
+- Homemade Pumpkin Pie is an absolute must-have for my husband.
+He likes the traditional Libby’s pumpkin pie that use to always be on the label.

 - Crostata con la Crema with lemon curd and strawberry coulis (I’ll post the recipe for this soon.)

 I usually cook our turkey in a Reynolds roasting bag, but this year I have a beautiful new Oneida roasting pan that I got with a gift certificate at Blogher Food.
 I debated whether to do a dry or a wet brined turkey and came across this recipe in the Los Angeles Times for a dry brined turkey that gets rave reviews.
 They have a couple of different versions of it on their site because they’ve updated it to make it even easier to cook so I’m posting the version I’ll use.
 Hopefully, I’ll get a great picture of it on Thursday and I’ll update my post.

 I was looking for a new vegetable recipe this year and saw this one in Good Housekeeping.
 I love that it’s made in a skillet on the stove and takes less than 10 minutes to cook.